 • Sometimes the chalk marker is too fluid.
 Wipe off the point of the marker with a tissue and don't shake the marker too often until it works well again.

 • Did you make a mistake?
 Just take a q-tip to correct.
 You can also do it when the window drawing is completely done, just make the q-tip a bit wet before you start.
 If you're drawing with different colors, use different q-tips for each color to avoid mixing.

 • Were you a bit too harsh with the pen and is the tip now damaged?
 With most brands you can take it out and turn it around.

 • Would you like to photograph your new creation but it looks way darker than it look irl?
 If you photograph from an angle, it'll be better.
 But it's best to take a picture from outside (if you have the option).

-• Tips by Debbie Schrijft: Use washi/maskingtape to put up your drawings.
-This will be easier to remove than normale tape.
-Put on gloves while you’re drawing.
+• Tip by Debbie Schrijft: Put on gloves while you’re drawing.
 You wil smooth glide over the window ánd don’t make stains.